 The tiny hamlet of Ki is located about 12 Km away from Kaza and is distinguished by the white buildings of Ki Gompa.
 Being situated at the top of a hillock at a height of 4116 metres this Gompa is the largest in Spiti.
 The picturesque beauty of the surroundings from the Gompa will enchant one and all.

 There are living quarters for 300 monks including students.
 One can see the medieval prayer rooms, old Buddhist texts which have been printed on cloth and the bed used by the Dalai Lama in 1960 and 2000.
 During the Ki Chaam festival dance masks are exhibited.

 Season to Visit: The most exciting time to visit is late June or early July.

-Kalka Shimla train journey is indeed a memorable one.
+Kalka Shimla train journey is must when on Himachal tour.
 UNESCO has granted it 'World Heritage' status.
 The whole journey takes five to six hours but it offers such a grand view of nature that you remain glued to the passing scenery.
 The landscape presents forests of oak trees, hills with green vegetation, wild pomegranates, Himalayan springs.
 A Rail bus is also operated along with this train ride.

 Season to Visit: The best time to visit Shimla would be October to November and from March to May.

 23) Chandra Taal Lake